• Skip to content

 After using an ice-pack, gently lift your child’s swollen eyelid to check their eye for damage.

-You can give your child medication like paracetamol and ibuprofen to help with pain.
+You can give your child paracetamol and ibuprofen to help with pain.

-If your child sleeps propped up on a few pillows, this can also help to reduce swelling around their eyes.
+If your child is older than 2 years, you can also encourage them to sleep propped up on pillows.
+This can also help to reduce swelling around their eyes.

 It can take 1-2 weeks for the swelling and bruising to go away completely.